Tag: curse tablet

 History VII

-[Ebal’s Plea, thirteen of thirty-two]
+[Ebal’s Plea, thirteen of thirty]

 The Czech Institute’s data continued to prove a font of revelation.